GHarmata/Getting-and-Cleaning-Data-Course-Project/README.md

 - Jerk signals were calculated by combining the data from all three directions (X, Y, and Z) for body acceleration (from the accelerometer) and angular velocity (from the gyroscope).

-- The magnitudes of the combined, three-direction (X, Y, and Z) signals and the obtained Jerk signals were found using the "Euclidean norm." ............ # **what is that?**
+- The magnitudes of the combined, three-direction (X, Y, and Z) signals and the obtained Jerk signals were found using the "Euclidean norm." (more information on the Euclidean norm can be found [here](https://en.wikipedia.org/?title=Norm_%28mathematics%29)).

-- The angle between the vectors of various signal combination pairs was calculated ......... # **why?**
+- The angles between the vectors of various signal combination pairs were calculated.
+Presumably, this was done to examine the potential interactions between signal measurements; however, the rationale is not explained in the original documentation.

-- gravMean ........# **fill in stuff**
+- The arguments for the angle calculations were found by taking signal averages from sample windows, in some ways similar to a [moving average](http://www.itl.nist.gov/div898/handbook/pmc/section4/pmc42.htm).

-- Each variable, referred to as a "feature," was "normalized and bounded within [-1,1]" [1]. ........ # **what does this mean?**
+- Each variable, referred to as a "feature," was "normalized and bounded within [-1,1]" [1].
+This was presumably done for easier comparison and more intuitive statistical analyses.

 ##### Rationale for modifications to variable names